-The contractor will engage a staff of 50 persons.
-The estimated demand for water supply will be 5,000 gallons during the peak construction period and the contractor camp will generate a maximum of 0.25 ton of solid waste.
+The contractor will engage a staff of 30 to 50 persons.
+The estimated demand for water supply will be 5,000 gallons during the peak construction period and the contractor camp will generate a maximum of 31Kg/day of solid waste on daily basis.
 In view of the extent of the works under the proposed project, IESCO's GSC directorate officials will work as supervision engineers, in order to ensure the quality of the construction, installation, and testing work.